HritikThapa7/Infox_chatbot/README.md

 # Infox_chatbot
 INFOX is a real-time chatbot system deployed as a SAAS.
 It uses machine learning techniques to identify best answer for the voice question input.
+The system uses SBERT to work with text embeddings.

 ## Install requirements with
 pip install -r requirements.txt